rust-lang/std-dev-guide/src/code-considerations/using-unstable-lang/const-generics.md

 **Status:** Stub

+Complete const generics are currently unstable.
+You can track their progress [here](https://github.com/rust-lang/rust/issues/44580).

-Const generics are ok to use in public APIs, so long as they fit in the [`min_const_generics` subset](https://github.com/rust-lang/rust/pull/79135).
+Const generics are ok to use in public APIs, so long as they fit in the [`min_const_generics` subset](https://github.com/rust-lang/rust/issues/74878).

 ## For reviewers